Optimal Capacity Modification for Many-To-One Matching Problems: Introduction

-Recently, capacity variation in many-to-one matching has been studied, albeit for different objectives. \citet{RLPC2014} proposed a seat-extension mechanism to increase student's welfare. \citet{KHHSUY2017quota} designed a strategy-proof mechanism to address minimum and maximum quotas. \citet{NV2018} studied many-to-one matching with couples and propose algorithms to find a stable matching by perturbing the capacities. \citet{BCLT2022capvariation,BCLRT2022capplanning} considered capacity variations to obtain a stable matching with minimum average rank of the matched schools (\avgrank) or maximum cardinality (\maxsm).
+Recently, capacity variation in many-to-one matching has been studied, albeit for different objectives.
+Ríos et al. \cite{RLPC2014} propose a seat-extension mechanism to increase student's welfare.
+Ueda et al. \cite{KHHSUY2017quota} design a strategy-proof mechanism to address minimum and maximum quotas.
+Nguyen and Vohra \cite{NV2018} study many-to-one matching with couples and propose algorithms to find a stable matching by perturbing the capacities.
+Bobbio et al. \cite{BCLT2022capvariation,BCLRT2022capplanning} consider capacity variations to obtain a stable matching with minimum sum of the ranks of the matched schools (\avgrank) or maximum cardinality (\maxsm).
 The capacity variations can be either sum of capacity increases or sum of capacity decreases.
 Our problem \sumsta\ can be reduced to their \minsum\avgrank\ problem by introducing sufficiently many dummy students and garbage collector schools with very high ranks so to ensure that each original student is matched.
-Hence, our hardness results apply to \minsum\avgrank.
-They left open the complexity of \minsum\maxsm, which is NP-hard by our hardness for \sumsta. \citet{AKI2022CapExp} propose some alternative method and conduct experiments for \minsum\avgrank. \citet{yahiro2020game} introduced a matching problem which combines school matching with resource allocation.
-In their framework, the resources have capacities and can only be allocated to some, defined by a bipartite graph, so that the schools' capacities depends on which resources we allocate them.
-Yahiro and Yokoo~\cite{yahiro2020game} studied different mechanisms and analyzed whether they are stable, Pareto-efficient or strategy-proof and also gave some impossibility results.
-None of our results follows from theirs.
+Hence, our hardness results apply to that problem.
+They left open the complexity of \minsum\maxsm, which is NP-hard by our hardness for \sumsta.
+Abe, Komiyama and Iwasaki \cite{AKI2022CapExp} propose some alternative method and conduct experiments for \minsum \avgrank.
+Yahiro and Yokoo \cite{yahiro2020game} considered the problem where there are a fixed number of resources and the capacities of the schools are based on how much resource we allocate them.
+In their framework the resources can only be allocated to specific schools, and these relations were given by a bipartite graph.
+We can reduce our problem of minimizing the sum of capacity increases needed by having resources for each school that can only be allocated to that school and having $\sumcap$ other resources that can be allocated to any school.
+In their paper, Yahiro and Yokoo studied different mechanisms and analyzed whether they are fair (stable), Pareto-efficient or strategy proof and also gave some impossibility results.
+None of the results of this paper follows from their results.